chris-gibs/crypto-graphy/README.md

 # crypto-graphy
-App that graphs crypto data for comparisons
+App that graphs crypto data called from an API for simple comparisons Built by Chris Gibson and Anthony Carroll